mahmoudaboueleneen/tomasulo/docs/report.md

 ### Workflow

-We maintained a constant feedback loop of incrementally adding features but refactoring appropriately after adding each one of them to keep the codebase clean and maintainable.
+We maintained a constant feedback loop of incrementally adding features and refactoring after adding each one of them to keep the codebase clean and maintainable.

 We used GitHub Issues to track bugs, necessary features and questions.